 We know that in times of distress, our words matter deeply.
 Words create worlds.
 Stories shift our experience of living.
 This offering provides pathways for building a sense of wholeness and capacity for those who seek to write and those who seek to lead through writing and/or narrative.
 We are each in media res—from the Latin—meaning “in the middle of things.”
 We are in the middle of our tales, and it is up to us to find the words that honor our experience exactly as it is and bring us to better places—places of strength, of curiosity, of hope, and of a future filled with meaning and significance.

-This course is being offered in two sections.
-Attendees can participate in both sections or either section.
+This program includes three courses.
+Attendees can choose to register for one, two, or all.
 No previous writing or storytelling/story-crafting experience is necessary.

 Maria is a master teacher, facilitator and author.
 She is devoted to the science of well-being and the art of crafting a life and a work that embodies health, passion and success.
-As a positive psychologist (Psy.D.) and consultant, she focuses on the resilience of the human spirit particularly when under chronic stress, during significant transitions, and/or feeling the shock of wholesale change.
+More about Maria

 Wholebeing Institute uses state-of-the-art, user-friendly Zoom technology that allows you to see the faculty via video, watch the slides during the presentation, and participate during live events through your computer or mobile device.
 Presentation materials and any necessary pre-work or homework will be emailed in advance.
-Live sessions weekly from 11:00 am–12:00 pm ET.
+Live sessions with Maria are held weekly.

 Recordings will be posted following each session for students who are unable to join live or would like to review the material again.